trish-6/SpeedDatingData/README.md

 - Calculate how accurately participants predict whether their partners like them

 ## Current Phase
-Found which qualities seem to be the best predictors.
-Now, create models to predict decisions and test their accuracies.
+Trained models and scored them on the training and testing sets.
+Next, calculate how accurately people predicted their partner's decision.

 ## Requirements and Usage
 - Jupyter notebook/Jupyter lab